riggsash/TwoSix_CMSE495/README.md

 # TwoSix_LLM
-Repository for CMSE 495:Experiential Learning in Data Science
+Repository for CMSE 495 Experiential Learning in Data Science
-Team TwoSix: Large Language Model

-# BULLET 1
-Add here
+**Prerequisites**
+Python 3.0
+[Required Python Libraries]
+[Any additional requirements]

+**Objective**

+We are aiming to create a trained LLM model that can allow quicker consumption of research documentation in an efficient and reproduceable manner.

+**Resources**

+LLMs (ChatGPT, lama2, FALCON, Gemini)

+**Installation**

+Clone the repository: git clone

+**Contributors**

+Riggs, Ashlin

+Dork, Spencer

+Swaminathan, Aadarsh

+Millikan, Riley

+Sachithanand, Krithi